Code-Operative/Reuse/README.md

 The paypal module can be downloaded [here](https://addons.prestashop.com/en/payment-card-wallet/1748-paypal-official.html).

-### Content box (Free)
+### Content Box (Free)
 ContentBox is a very simple, very intuitive and very powerful Prestashop Module.
 With contentBox you can add html blocks to prestashop, JAVASCRIPT + CSS blocks anywhere you want inside Prestashop 1.5 or Prestashop 1.7.
 For more info [visit the site/download the module](https://contentbox.org/).
-ContentBox is Licensed under [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html)
+ContentBox is licensed under [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html)

 This module is used in this project to mainly to add JAVASCRIPT customisations and features.
 The seller map feature is an example. **file to sellers map**

-### Marketplace module (Purchased)
+### Marketplace Module (Purchased)
 This module hooks to prestashop defaul feature for users/buyers and give them additional functionaliy to create their own store and sell their own products.
 To get more information on/to purchase this module, please visit [here](https://www.knowband.com/prestashop-marketplace).

-#### Automatic payments (Purchased)
+#### Automatic Payments (Purchased)
 This is a custom change that is done by knowband for REUSE Home to enable payments to be automatically done when a purchase is made by the buyer directly to the seller from the admin.
 By default seller would have to request payout from the admin and admin would have to approve them before transaction between admin <-> seller is made.
 It is possible to enable the payout request to be made automatically but the admin would still need to approve it.

 This customisation enables the payout request to be approved, transaction status between admin and seller and the transaction to be done automatically.
 Two cron jobs are set up here to automize the process.